Mission and Guiding Values

 History

 The Department of Special Education was established in 1948 as the first such academic unit in the state of California.
-Dr. Leo Cain, the first department chair, played a lead role developing federal policy for Special Education as a member of the President's Committee on Mental Retardation.
-With Dr. Cain, five faculty members led the development of the following program areas: Leon Lassers (Communicative Disorders), Jerry Rothstein (Mental Retardation), Priscilla Pittinger (Deafness), Mable Whitehead (Orthopedically Disabled), and Florence Henderson (Blindness).
+Dr. Leo Cain, the first department chair, played a lead role developing federal policy for Special Education as a member of the President's Committee.
+With Dr. Cain, five faculty members led the development of a variety of program areas: Leon Lassers, Jerry Rothstein, Priscilla Pittinger, Mable Whitehead, and Florence Henderson.

 Through the decades, the Department provided leadership in the field with prominent faculty members in the areas of Inclusive Education, Visual Impairments, Early Childhood Special Education, Autism Spectrum Disorders, Transition To Work, Sign Language Assessment, Deafness, and Augmentative and Alternative Communication.